MRLintern/Partial-Differential-Equations_deal.II/grid_test/results/README.md

 ## Results

 Contains images of 2 different grid configurations.

-You wont be able to view these as they'll be in data format so use the document viewer `evince`.

-          $ evince grid-1.eps
-          $ evince grid-2.eps
+The program generates 2 `eps` image files which aren't the best to work with.
+Converted these to `png` files via an online [app](https://cloudconvert.com/eps-to-png).